rmsk2/rustpwman/README.md

 this tool can be confgured by calling `rustpwman cfg`.
 When you use `clip.exe` under Windows for this purpose you have to be aware that non ASCII characters may not be displayed correctly after pasting the clipboard data.
 The reason for this is that `clip.exe` expects a character encoding different from UTF-8 which is the default for Rust.
 If you want to prevent this problem you can use `paste_utf8.exe -c` instead of `clip.exe`.
 Instead of selecting this menu entry you can alternatively press F2.

+### Copy contents

+Via this menu entry you can copy the unformatted (white space is trimmed!) contents of the entry to the clipboard.
+In other words if an entry only contains a secret or a password you can use this entry to copy the password to the clipboard and paste it directly into the corresponding password dialog.
+As there is, at least in my primary usecases, quite a bit of additional information (for instance URLs, comments or explanatory text) in most entries this is not a general solution for speeding up login to a simple copy and paste operation.
+When selecting this entry the queue contents (see below) is ignored.
+Instead of selecting this menu entry you can alternatively press F5.

 ### Add entry